Psychological warfare: Early

-Since prehistoric times, warlords and chiefs have recognized the importance of weakening the morale of opponents.
-In the Battle of Pelusium (525 BC) between the Persian Empire and ancient Egypt, the Persian forces used cats and other animals as a psychological tactic against the Egyptians, who avoided harming cats due to religious belief and spells.

 Currying favor with supporters was the other side of psychological warfare, and an early practitioner of this was Alexander the Great, who successfully conquered large parts of Europe and the Middle East and held on to his territorial gains by co-opting local elites into the Greek administration and culture.
 Alexander left some of his men behind in each conquered city to introduce Greek culture and oppress dissident views.
 His soldiers were paid dowries to marry locals in an effort to encourage assimilation.

-Genghis Khan, leader of the Mongolian Empire in the 13th century AD employed less subtle techniques.
+Genghis Khan, leader of the Mongol Empire in the 13th century AD employed less-subtle techniques.
 Defeating the will of the enemy before having to attack and reaching a consented settlement was preferable to facing his wrath.
 The Mongol generals demanded submission to the Khan and threatened the initially captured villages with complete destruction if they refused to surrender.
 If they had to fight to take the settlement, the Mongol generals fulfilled their threats and massacred the survivors.
 Tales of the encroaching horde spread to the next villages and created an aura of insecurity that undermined the possibility of future resistance.

 Genghis Khan also employed tactics that made his numbers seem greater than they actually were.
 During night operations he ordered each soldier to light three torches at dusk to give the illusion of an overwhelming army and deceive and intimidate enemy scouts.
 He also sometimes had objects tied to the tails of his horses, so that riding on open and dry fields raised a cloud of dust that gave the enemy the impression of great numbers.
 His soldiers used arrows specially notched to whistle as they flew through the air, creating a terrifying noise.